msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release/index.md

 +++
-categories = ["aps"]
-date = 2020-07-22
-summary = "Long form release notes for the Android Password Store July release" slug = "aps-july-release" socialImage = "uploads/aps_banner.webp" tags = ["relnotes", "oss", "android-password-store"] title = "Android Password Store July release" toc = true
+summary = "Long form release notes for the Android Password Store July release" toc = true slug = "aps-july-release" title = "Android Password Store July release" date = 2020-07-22 categories = ["aps"] tags = ["relnotes", "oss", "android-password-store"] socialImage = "aps_banner.webp"
 +++

 As promised, here are detailed release notes for the [v1.10.0](https://github.com/android-password-store/Android-Password-Store/releases/tag/v1.10.0) build of Android Password Store that is going out right now on the Play Store and to F-Droid in the coming days.
 This is a massive one even compared to our previous v1.9.0 major release, which was our largest release when it went out.
 Let's dive into the changes!